 Registering is now easier than ever with the online system of registration.

-If you have recently moved address or if you are not currently registered, you can register to vote on https://www.gov.uk/register-to-vote.
+If you have recently moved address or if you are not currently registered, you can register to vote at Register to Vote on the Gov.uk website.

 This service will allow you to:-